Boakye502/North-Wind-Trade-Report---Power-BI/README.md

 There are a 4-dimension tables.
 The tables are joined to the table with a one-to-many relationship on the primary key.

 ## VISUALISATION - TRADER REPORT

+Data visualization is essential, as the grahical representation of data sets provides context to our data and allows us to visualze trends and patterns much more easily.
+These dashboards will provide essential KPIs, charts and tables which measure the progress of the business in generating sales and revenue.
 ![](north_traders_report.png)

 The visualisation shows charts and table that include,total revenue by product category, total revenue by location, total quantity by city, Top 5 performing customers and companies.